 |Environment||Control CO2 emissions and other environmental burdens|

 |Communities||Stimulating economies through regional revitalization, performing social contribution activities in the areas where we operate|

-We established the Group CSR / Risk Management / Compliance Committee according to the ANA Group CSR Regulations.
-This committee, which operates under the guidance of the president, consists of the Chief CSR Promotion Officer (as chair), ANA HOLDINGS and group company directors, executive officers, and full-time Audit & Supervisory Board members of ANA HOLDINGS.
-The committee establishes core policies, formulates proposals, and deliberates matters related to CSR.
-After deliberations, important matters are elevated to the board of directors, the Audit & Supervisory Board, and the Group Management Committee, ensuring the smooth promotion of CSR within the group.
-Based on these regulations, each group company has an appointed CSR Promotion Officer (CPO) as a supervisor of CSR promotion and CSR Promotion Leaders (CPLs) to lead their organization's CSR activities.
+We established the Group ESG Management Promotion Committee according to the Group ESG Management Promotion Committee Regulations.
+This committee, which operates under the guidance of the president, consists of the Chief ESG Promotion Officer (as chair), ANA HOLDINGS and group company directors, executive officers, and full-time Audit & Supervisory Board members of ANA HOLDINGS.
+The committee establishes core policies, formulates proposals, and deliberates matters related to ESG management promotion.
+After deliberations, important matters are elevated to the board of directors, the Audit & Supervisory Board, and the Group Management Committee, ensuring the smooth promotion of ESG management within the group.
+Based on these regulations, each group company has an appointed ESG Promotion Officer (EPO) as a supervisor of ESG management promotion and ESG Promotion Leaders (EPLs) to lead their organization's ESG management promotion.

 FY2017 to FY2020 Medium-Term CSR Targets

 |Engage in United Nations Guiding Principles on Business and Human Rights

 Social Contribution Programs

 Promotion of ESG Management and Contribution to SDGs